memgraph/docs/cypher-manual/working-with-memgraph.md

 Memgraph](https://memgraph.com/docs/memgraph/installation) using Docker on Windows and macOS, or natively on Linux and WSL.
 If you use Docker, Memgraph Platform is the recommended Docker image.
-Memgraph Platform Docker image contains everything that you need get started as quickly as possible: Memgraph, Memgraph Lab and mgconsole.
+Memgraph Platform Docker image contains everything that you need get started as quickly as possible: Memgraph DB, Memgraph Lab and mgconsole.

 ## How to run query